ssciwr/hgsmathcomp_retreat_example_2026/README.md

 3. Agentic test driven development
 4. Behavior driven development
 5. Writing an `Agents.md` file to 'onboard' an agent onto your project
-6. Write a custom skill for the Pi coding agent: `Repo-overview`
+6. Write a custom skill for the Pi coding agent: `repo-exploration`
 7. Add in an MCP server via the `pi-mcp-adapter`

 Each example has a separate branch, such that they can be workd on independently.